 To avoid the wait, cook it at once and sprinkle some mustard powder on it.
 This will activate sulforaphane to work its magic in your body.

-This is an ingredient you can include in your kitchen as a staple, as you can prepare many dishes using it.
+Oats are an ingredient you can include in your kitchen as a staple, as you can prepare many dishes using oats.

 Oats are whole grains high in soluble fiber, which is known to lower bad cholesterol, support stable blood glucose levels, and keep digestion in check.

 Oats have a unique protein composition and high protein content of 11%–15%; hence, they are a great protein source for individuals on plant-based diets.

 Oats also boasts a rich phytochemical profile along with some trace minerals and B vitamins.
 (3)

 Aside from preparing overnight oats in mason jars, also consider the following uses for them: